 Ballroom dancing is a wonderful way for people from all walks of life to get in shape while also releasing their creative juices.
-This goes past merely benefiting your body; dance can also benefit your state of mind and social connections.
-Dancing is a great social activity, and it has been proving that socializing regularly can have vast health benefits on self-esteem, stress, and even your BMI.
+And this goes past merely benefiting your body.
+Dance can also benefit your state of mind and social connections.
+Dancing is a great social activity.
+Research has proven that socializing regularly can have vast health benefits on your self-esteem, stress, and even your BMI.

 Uplifting and Fun

 Not many activities are as joyful as artistic dance moves.
 Concentrating on moving your body to the beat of the music instantaneously puts you in a positive head space.
 After you get the moves down, it’s pure fun and laughs.

 Ballroom dancing contributes to muscle toning by forcing dancers to resist their partner’s body strength.
 Fast turns, spinning and two-stepping all contribute to muscle building.